PSAT — Everything You Need to Know

 How does PSAT scoring work?

-Here is a brief summary of each score.
+Here is a brief summary of each score:

-Scaled Total Score (320-1520)
+Total Score (320-1520)

-You will receive a scaled total score between 320 and 1520.
+You will receive a total score between 320 and 1520.
 This is the most important score, and you should see it as your final score.
-Your scaled total score will determine whether you ultimately qualify for the National Merit Scholarship and the score that will give you the best idea of how you will perform on the SAT.
-It is the sum of your two scaled section scores.
+Your total score will determine whether you ultimately qualify for the National Merit Scholarship and the score that will give you the best idea of how you will perform on the SAT.
+It is the sum of your two section scores.

-Two Scaled Section Scores (160-760)
+Two Section Scores (160-760)

-Selection Index Score (48-228)
+NMSC Selection Index Score (48-228)

 The “selection index” is a score used to determine who qualifies for the National Merit Scholarship.
 Therefore, it is the only score you’ll see on your score report that is unique to the PSAT and not included in the SAT.
-This score is equal to the sum of all three section test scores multiplied by 2.

 If you are trying to win a National Merit Scholarship, you will want to pay attention to how you performed on the test in comparison with other test-takers.
 The top 1% of PSAT-takers in each state qualify as semifinalists for the scholarship.